Shamilkv34/book/nostarch/chapter15.md

-We fill in the body of the `deref` method with `&self.0` so `deref` returns a reference to the value we want to access with the `*` operator [2]; recall from “Using Tuple Structs Without Named Fields to Create Different Types” on page XX that `.0` accesses the first value in a tuple struct.
+We fill in the body of the `deref` method with `&self.0` so `deref` returns a reference to the value we want to access with the `*` operator [2]; recall from “Using Tuple Structs Without Named Fields to Create Different Types” on page 89 that `.0` accesses the first value in a tuple struct.
 The `main` function in Listing 15-9 that calls `*` on the `MyBox<T>` value now compiles, and the assertions pass!

 Without the `Deref` trait, the compiler can only dereference `&` references.
-The `deref` method gives the compiler the ability to take a value of any type that implements `Deref` and call the `deref` method to get a `&` reference that it knows how to dereference.
+The `deref` method gives the compiler the ability to take a value of any type that implements `Deref` and call the `deref` method to get an `&` reference that it knows how to dereference.

 When we entered `*y` in Listing 15-9, behind the scenes Rust actually ran this
 code: